 Technology, Engineering or Mathematics course.
 For a course to be considered a STEM course it can be in one of these areas or have an interdisciplinary approach covering more than one area.
-For example, at the postgraduate level, a course might cover a little of all four areas such as an MSc in Computer Science or it might clearly be a single STEM subject area such as a MSc in Engineering or Mathematics.
+For example, at the postgraduate level, a course might cover a little of all four areas such as an MSc in Computer Science or it might clearly be a single STEM subject area such as a MSc in Engineering, Masters in Natural Science or Mathematics.

 What is a postgraduate STEM program?